Living Through Touch – Smart, Haptic Communication for Inclusion, Accessibility, and Participation

 We warmly invite you to join this three-day online event, which will mark nearing the conclusion of our SUITCEYES project.
 The event will revolve around the general area of deafblindness, presenting SUITCEYES results, as well as related talks by prominent invited guests and engagement activities with the aim to raise awareness and promote continued conversations and actions beyond the project end.
 Most Symposium contents will have been pre-recorded; panel discussions and Q&A sessions will be live.
 All sessions will be accompanied with international sign language interpretation and we intend to also add captions for further accessibility.

-The full program will be published soon.
-For now, as a short overview the daily schedule will be subdivided into 45′ sessions with an additional 15′ break in between time.
+See the full program here.
+The daily schedule is subdivided into 45′ sessions with an additional 15′ break in between time.

 May 17th